Edward Tiffin Harrison Warren: Civil War

 Warren led the brigade at Fredericksburg and Chancellorsville.
 Warren's brigade of Taliaferro's division was in reserve at Fredericksburg, supporting A.P.
 Hill's Light Division.
 After the breakthrough of the Pennsylvania Reserves, his command was brought forward to help fill a gap in the line.
 Brig.
 Gen. Raleigh E. Colston was assigned the brigade, but he led the division at Chancellorsville.
 Consequently, Warren returned to brigade command, and his brigade was in the second line of Stonewall Jackson's surprise attack on the Union XI Corps on May 3, 1863.
 Brig.
 Gen. Robert Rodes, commanding the first line, called the brigade forward to help overcome federal resistance near Wilderness Church.
 Col. Warren was severely wounded while leading an attack.

 At Gettysburg, Warren led his regiment under Brig.
 Gen. George H. Steuart in the attack on Culp's Hill.
 Steuart's brigade was at the left of the attack by Maj.
 Gen. Edward "Allegheny" Johnson on the position of the Union XII Corps on July 2, 1863.
 Warren's 10th Virginia was on the left of Steuart's line, and his unit advanced into a portion of the federal position left empty when troops were pulled out to go to the embattled left flank of the Army of the Potomac.
 Warren's report suggests that he was confused by the gathering dark and did not realize how near he was to the federal supply line on the Baltimore Pike.
 On the next day, Warren's regiment was deployed as skirmishers to protect the left flank when Johnson renewed his failed attack on Culp's Hill.
 The regiment lost nearly 40% of about 150 troops engaged.

 Warren's 10th Virginia was not engaged in the Bristoe Campaign in the fall of 1863, but it did fight in the Battle of Mine Run.
 It was involved in an engagement with the Union III Corps at the Battle of Payne's Farm.

+Death and legacy

-Warren was killed in the Battle of the Wilderness on May 5, 1864 after succumbing to seven bullet wounds.
+In the Battle of the Wilderness on May 5, 1864, Warren died after receiving seven bullet wounds.
 He was buried at the Woodbine Cemetery in Harrisonburg.
-His papers can be found in the Small Special Collections Library of the University of Virginia.
-Warren had strong opinions, expressed in letters to his wife.
+The Small Special Collections Library of the University of Virginia makes his papers available to researchers.
+Warren expressed strong opinions in letters to his wife.
 He dismissed Turner Ashby as "rather a humbug."
 Warren also complained how many of his men Stonewall Jackson had gotten killed.